bootlin/training-materials/slides/security-hw-sec-barriers/security-hw-sec-barriers.typ

 - The privilege level is checked e.g. when accessing memory

-- Some instructions can only be executed from eleveated privilege levels
+- Some instructions can only be executed from elevated privilege levels

 === Protection rings